 One of the first steps a parent can take to help protect their kids on Discord is to set up parental controls.
 While these settings are important, they can’t account for everything.
 For additional support, parents should monitor their child’s online activities with Bark.
 Bark monitors text chat within Discord’s direct messages on Android and Amazon devices and alerts parents to potential issues, including cyberbullying, depression, suicidal ideation, threats of violence, and more.
 Our advanced technology doesn’t just search for keywords — it analyzes language in context that might indicate that something’s wrong.

 So, is Discord safe?
 While it does have its fair share of issues, with the proper tools in place, those risks can be lessened significantly.
-In addition to Discord text, Bark monitors SMS, chat, email, YouTube, and more than 24 social media platforms for signs of digital dangers.
+In addition to Discord text, Bark monitors text messages, YouTube, emails, and 30+ different social networks for signs of digital dangers.
 Sign up today for a free, one-week trail to help keep your kids safe both online and in real life.